 - Fry garlic paste, ginger paste and 1 chopped onion in a cooking, use refined oil to cook

 - Now add cumin powder and red chili powder and mix with gravy

 - Add finely chopped tomatoes and cook till it releases oil

 - Now pour half cup of full cream milk and boil till gravy almost dried up, stir continuously to get better result, add water if needed

-- Now add paneer pieces in the gravy and mix with gravy and cook in low flame for 3-4 minutes
+- Now add paneer pieces into the gravy and mix with gravy and cook in low flame for 3-4 minutes

 - Spread kasuri methi or dried fenugreek leaves and mix